The Kurowski-Crofskey Family

 To the west lay the waters of the Pacific as peaceful as an inland lake; a light breeze off shore in places took off the mirror-like appearance of its surface, except at the long reef, which runs out to sea for perhaps a mile and a half.
 Its length and direction can be easily traced by rocks rising above the surface here and there, and the breakers rolling in one after another.
 To-day could be seen a small blue wave rising gradually, gathering height and force as it proceeded, until it stood a perpendicular wall of green water and then toppled over in the centre a matt of white spray, and foam, the ends remaining green and tapering down to the level ocean.
 Thus it rolled on and on until it spent itself on the rocky shore, a seething, thundering mass of foam and spray.
 Woe to the unfortunate craft that is caught upon this reef.20

 Martin soon found “a mass of human remains.”
-He identified John Gabriel's crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
+He identified John Gabriel’s crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
 The search party dug graves for the five dead, and left funereal words and a cross made from the wreck of the czarewich.
-They were later interred at the Arawata Cemetery but it is not clear exactly where, and doubtful whether they had headstones.
-Only one of the Yells is mentioned in that cemetery's records, and that entry is incorrect.21
+They were later interred at the Arawata Cemetery, but it is not clear exactly where—any original indentification is long lost.
+Only one of the Yells is mentioned in that cemetery’s records, and that entry is incorrect.21